karhohs/programmers-handbook-and-data-masters-guide/boxes/ubuntu/README.md

 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 For convenience add miniconda to the .bashrc PATH when prompted during the installation process.
+Do this for each user and make miniconda accessible by the group.

+`sudo chgrp -R astronautninjas ~/miniconda3`

+## For each user to do...
+`echo 'export PATH="/home/kyleroot/miniconda3/bin:$PATH"' >> /home/user/.bashrc`

+## Setup for all users
+`conda config --write-default`

 ### Register a domain with Google Domains
 Go to google domains and register a domain.